Rain may fall,

 That faithful is he, who’s heart’s sincere.

-This poem was written/submitted by Corey Straughter.
+This post was submitted by Corey Straughter.